gcuddy/gcuddy.github.io/index.md

 Welcome to my cyber home.
 I [write](/blog), [act](/acting), and make theatre and movies.

 Each week I send out a popular email called The Curtain.
 It's a weekly deep dive into the world of theatre, culture and creativity, featuring my own writing and a collection of links and notes.
-It's unlike any other newsletter I'm aware of.

 Join 100+ subscribers and enter your email below: